-My recent blog highlighting a letter I received from Bill Veeck brought to light what a phenomenal “people-person” the two-time owner of the White Sox was.
+My blog in 2017 highlighting a letter I received from Bill Veeck brought to light what a phenomenal “people-person” the two-time owner of the White Sox was.

 It’s obvious based on reactions attached to my post and others I found, that “Barnum Bill” made a lot of friends during and after a career that would ultimately land him in the Hall of Fame.

-Here’s a sampling of comments related to Veeck I found after I posted my blog:
+Here’s a sampling of comments related to Veeck I found after I posted my blog (I added one from 2018):

 Todd (on Facebook): “… In the summer of ’83, I sat in right field bleachers (at Wrigley Field) and talked baseball with him about a dozen times. … Even more surprising, you could get bleacher tickets by just walking up to the ticket window on game day.”